-Personal Protective Equipment (PPE):
+Personal Protective Equipment (PPE)

-A variety of barriers used alone or in combination to protect mucous membranes, skin, and clothing from contact with infectious agents.
-PPE includes gloves, masks, respirators, goggles, face shields, and gowns.
-Respirators (e.g., N95 or other appropriate particulate respirator) should be used within the context of a respiratory protection program that includes fit-testing, medical clearance, and training.
-Role and Responsibilities
+Personal protective equipment is a variety of barriers used alone or in combination to protect mucous membranes, skin, and clothing from contact with infectious agents.
+PPE includes gloves, masks, respirators, goggles, face shields and gowns.
+Respirators (e.g., N95 or other appropriate particulate respirator) should be used within the context of a respiratory protection program that includes fit-testing, medical clearance and training.

-Duimanu Amanau Dala and Dasnansikilities Primary Agency Role and Responsibilities IDPH Provide primary coordination for technical guidance and health and medical operations.
-Coordinate Illinois' health and medical activities in preparedness, response and recovery from pandemic influenza Coordinate with local areas to ensure development of local plans as called for by the state plan and provide resources, such as templates to assist in planning process Support Agencies Role and Responsibilities CMS Procures equipment and supplies not available through State sources from commercial vendors or suppliers IEMA Manage and coordinate the State's disaster response and recovery efforts IEPA Provide toxicological expertise and risk communication expertise in support of health risk communication about chemicals or other health risks Provide technical advice regarding disinfection and decontamination Illinois Department of Labor Ensure compliance with OSHA regulations and other applicable worker safety requirements
+Primary Agency Role and Responsibilities IDPH Provide primary coordination for technical guidance and health and medical operations.
+Coordinate health and medical activities in preparedness, response and recovery from pandemic influenza.
+Coordinate with local areas to ensure development of local plans as called for by the state plan and provide resources, such as templates to assist in planning process.
+Support Agencies Role and Responsibilities IDCMS Procure equipment and supplies not available through state sources from commercial vendors or suppliers.
+IEMA Manage and coordinate the state's disaster response and recovery efforts.

+IEPA Provide toxicological expertise and risk communication expertise in support of health risk communication about chemicals or other health risks.
+Provide technical advice regarding disinfection and decontamination.
+IDOL Ensure compliance with OSHA regulations and other applicable worker safety requirements.

-29 CFR, Occupational Safety and Health Standards, Subpart I, Personal Protective Equipment
+29 CFR 1910, Occupational Safety and Health Standards, Subpart I, Personal Protective Equipment